 The WPP aims to deliver investment solutions that allow the Constituent Authorities to implement their own investment strategies with material cost savings while continuing to deliver investment performance to their stakeholders.
-Significant progress has been made towards delivering on this objective.
-Launching WPP's four active equity sub-funds, five Fixed Income sub-funds alongside the Constituent Authorities existing passive investments, has meant that the WPP has pooled c70% of assets, as illustrated in the graph below:
+Significant progress has been made since 2017 with c74% of assets under pool management as at 31 March 2024, see table below.